RivaD2/reading-notes/401/class-03.md

 - higher-order function: A function that takes a function as an argument, or returns a function

-- immutable state: Basically referes to the state of an object and means it  cannot be modified after it is created
+- immutable state: Basically refers to the state of an object and means it  cannot be modified after it is created

 - object: JavaScript objects are containers for named values called properties or methods.
 Really everything in JS is an object that has key value pairs.